The Snowling Queen

 Enter Willow, Wendell.

-WENDELL: O sister mine, I ask you how I may,
+WENDELL: O sister mine, I ask thee how I may,

-Assist you in this task of Master’s giving,
+Assist thee in this task of Master's giving,

 I know it to be likely his design,